Electoral history of John Quincy Adams: 1841

-Subsequent positions (1808 - 1824)
+Subsequent positions (1808–1824)

-After losing the senate election in 1808, he served as United States Minister to Russia from 1809 to 1814 under Madison administration, and United States Minister to United Kingdom from 1815 to 1817 under Madison and Monroe Administration.
+After losing the senate election in 1808, he was appointed United States Minister to Russia, serving from 1809 to 1814, and then United States Minister to United Kingdom, serving from 1815 to 1817, by James Madison.
 He duly reported on Napoleon's failed invasion, and among various other events.
 He headed the Commission that negotiated the Treaty of Ghent in 1814, which ended the War of 1812 with Great Britain.
-He served as Secretary of State under James Monroe from 1817 to 1825.
+He then served as Secretary of State under James Monroe from 1817 to 1825.
 As Secretary of State, his views about territorial expansion guided President Monroe's policies.
 His diplomacy with Spain led to the Adams–Onís Treaty of 1819.
-Monroe Doctrine reflected various of Adam's political views.
+Monroe Doctrine reflected various of Adams's political views.

 Presidential elections

 1824

 Immediately upon becoming Secretary of State, Adams emerged as one of Monroe's most likely successors for presidency.
 Since the Federalist Party had collapsed, all the major contenders for presidency were from Democratic-Republican party.
 His initial choice for vice presidential candidate was Andrew Jackson, but as the election approached, Jackson entered the race for president.
 Adams was nominated by Massachusetts legislature as presidential candidate.